-In 2019, we were one of the first North American real estate operators to sign the World Green Building Council's (WorldGBC) Net Zero Carbon Commitment.
-As long-term owners and developers, we are motivated by both the positive environmental impact and the financial benefit we will derive from our sustainability efforts.
+In 2019, we were one of the first North American real estate operators to sign the World Green Building Council's (WorldGBC) Zero Carbon Buildings 2030 Commitment.
+As long-term owners and developers, we are motivated by both the positive environmental impact and the financial benefit we will derive from our decarbonization and climate resiliency efforts.

 Our goal is to achieve a 42% reduction across our emissions by 2030 (relative to our 2021 baseline year) and reach Net Zero by 2050.
 This is an ambitious objective that reflects our long-term commitment to responsible ownership and development of the built environment.

-We have published our Net Zero Pathway in the spirit of transparency and accountability while continuing to invest in capital improvements that prioritize emissions reductions and enhance the value of our portfolio.
+We have published our Pathway to Zero decarbonization strategy in the spirit of transparency and accountability while continuing to invest in capital improvements that prioritize emissions reductions and enhancing the value of our portfolio.

 At Orchard Trimble, a three-building office and R&D campus in North San Jose, we have completed a drought resistant landscaping project and a substantial solar panel array installation.